Beaches in and around Oban

-With a rugged coastline, golden sands, aqua seas and machair dotted with wild flowers, some of Scotland’s most beautiful beaches are to be found all around the coastline of Oban.
+With a rugged coastline, golden sands, aqua seas and machair dotted with wild flowers, some of Scotland’s most beautiful beaches are to be found all around the shoreline of Oban.

 They are the perfect day out for the whole family, or as a romantic day on the coast.
 You'll even find saunas at some of them!